 Freelance since 1997, Thomas Mohr has sung at many of the world’s premier concert and opera venues.
 These include the Bayerische Staatsoper Munich, the Opernhaus Zürich and Semperoper Dresden.
 He has worked with such renowned conductors as: Kent Nagano, Nikolaus Harnoncourt, Gerd Albrecht, Lorin Maazel, Leonard Slatkin, Antonio Pappano, Christoph von Dohnányi, Rafael Frühbeck de Burgos, Bernhard Klee, Sir Georg Solti and Zubin Mehta.
 Following his début with the Los Angeles Philharmoic Orchestra in 2000 he has been invited to sing with, amongst others, the Deutschen Kammerphilharmonie Bremen, the Bavarian Radio symphony Orchestra, the Boston Symphony Orchestra and at the Tanglewood festival.

 Some years ago Thomas Mohr underwent a change in vocal category: in the 2005/6 season he made highly successful appearances as Idomeneo and as Siegmund in Robert Carsen’s Nibelung’s Ring, and April 2006 saw his much noted début as Parsifal in Erfurt.
-Since then he has sung many new roles.
-Most noteworthy amongst these are: Danilo in a new production of Die Lustige Witwe in Cologne, Eisenstein in Munich, Danilo, Eisenstein and The Officer in Hindemiths Cardillac at the Semperoper Dresden, and Max in a new production of Der Freischütz in Cologne and St. Gallen.
-He also participated in the World Premiere of Peter Ruzicka’s Höderlin at the Staatsoper Unter den Linden in Berlin and further performances of Die Fledermaus (Cologne) and Parsifal (Erfurt, Malmö and Teatr Wielki in Poznan).
-He also made his début as Loge in Rheingold in Leipzig and Siegmund in the Halle/Ludwigshafen Ring production.
+Since then he has sung many new roles, most notably Danilo, in a new production of Die lustige Witwe in Cologne, Eisenstein in Munich, both Danilo and Eisenstein as well as The Officer in Hindemith’s Cardillac at the Semperoper Dresden, and Max in a new production of Der Freischütz in Cologne and St. Gallen.
+He also participated in the world premiere of Peter Ruzicka’s Höderlin at the Staatsoper Unter den Linden in Berlin and featured in performances of Die Fledermaus (Cologne) and Parsifal (Erfurt, Malmö and Teatr Wielki in Poznan).
+He also made his début as Loge in Das Rheingold in Leipzig and Siegmund in the Halle/Ludwigshafen Ring production.

 He made his début in Das Lied von der Erde in 2009 with the Gürzenich-Orchester Köln.
 In 2012 he sung Beethoven IX in Tokyo under the baton of Sir Roger Norrington.
-Since then Thomas has appeared in Poznan for Parsifal (Parsifal) at the Teatr Wielki, Halle for Die Walküre (Siegmund) and Leipzig for Das Rheingold (Loge).
+Since then he has appeared in Poznan for Parsifal (Parsifal) at the Teatr Wielki, Halle for Die Walküre (Siegmund) and Leipzig for revivals of Götterdämmerung (Siegfried), Der Freischütz (Max) and Das Rheingold (Loge).
 Recent concert engagements include: The Dream of Gerontius in Zürich and Basel, Das Lied von der Erde in Münster, a tour of Beethoven IX in Switzerland with the Basler Kammerorchester, Gurrelieder in Katowice, Poland, and Bruchs’s Loreley with the Rundfunkorchester München.
-In the 16/17 season Thomas is due to sing in three of Oper Leipzig’s Wagner productions: Parsifal (Parsifal), Götterdämmerung (Siegfried) and Das Rheingold (Loge).
-There he will also sing the role of Max in Der Freischütz.

 Since the winter term of 2002/2003 he teaches singing at the Bremen Academy of the Arts.